TommoTinkers/Zenkoban/DevDiary/September 2020/September_15_20.md

 ### Pomodoro 2 - Creating the end of level menu visual

 This is going to be very basic, and will be refined over time.
+I'm going to add in some simple transitions.
+I cannot quite do the closing transition that I want because as soon as the event is invoked, the menu gets deleted.
+I could maybe use a timeline to fix this, but in all honesty, I think it will be fine.

+I have committed my changes.

+#### Moving on to: Wiring up the 'Home' button.